-Patients taking other medicines for fits (epilepsy) You or your child may be taking other medicines for epilepsy at the same time as oral syringe (figure 2).
-Put the adaptor into the top of the bottle (figure 3).
-Make sure it is fixed well in place.
-You do not after use
+Patients taking other medicines for fits (epilepsy) You or your child may be taking other medicines for epilepsy at the same time as Sodium Valproate Oral Solution.
+If so, your specialist should anticlockwise (figure 1)

-Sodium Valproate Oral Solution.
-If so, your specialist should gradually initiate treatment depending on you or your child's condition.
+- gradually initiate treatment depending on you or your child's condition.
+Your specialist may increase the dose of Sodium Valproate Oral Solution by 5-10mg for each kilogram of body weight each day depending on which other medicines you are taking. - Method of administration: Take Sodium Valproate Oral Solution with or after food Instructions for use of the oral syringe:

-- Your specialist may increase the dose of Sodium Valproate Oral Solution by 5-10mg for each kilogram of body weight each day depending on which other medicines you are taking. - Take Sodium Valproate Oral Solution with or after food.
-Instructions for use of the oral syringe: Open the bottle: press the cap while turning turn it anticlockwise (figure 1)
+Open the bottle: press the cap while turning turn it

-Follow these steps each time you take Sodium Valproate Oral Solution: Put the oral syringe into the need to remove the adaptor take Sodium Valproate Oral Solution:
+Follow these steps the first time you take Sodium Valproate Oral Solution: